bartekburnat7/Predictive-Analysis/README.md

     - The dashboard will display the 'distribution graphs' and 'correlation graphs' for customers that were and were not accepted for a loan.
 -   Classification Problem
     - Build and fit a ML Pipeline to predict if a given customer will be accepted for a loan or not.
 I will be using a DecisionTreeClassifier model.
-    - This model will display if the candidate is fit for a loan or if th ebank should avoid doing business with the individual.
+    - This model will display if the candidate is fit for a loan or if the bank should avoid doing business with the individual.
-    - I am aiming for atleast 80% accuracy rating.
+    - I am aiming for at least 80% accuracy rating.

 ## ML Business Case
-* In the previous bullet, you potentially visualized an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course
+1. What are the business requirements?
+    - Develop and deploy machine learning algorithms to automate loan approval decisions based on applicant attributes and historical data.
+    - Implement continuous performance monitoring and feedback integration to ensure the system's effectiveness, reliability, and regulatory compliance over time.
+2. Is there any business requirement that can be answered with conventional data analysis?
+    - Utilize conventional data analysis techniques to identify key factors from historical data and optimize predictive performance for loan approval decisions.
+3. Does the client need a dashboard or an API endpoint?
+    - Given the need for lenders to interact with the system, monitor performance metrics, and access insights, the client would benefit from a user-friendly dashboard providing visual representations of loan approval predictions, performance metrics, and relevant insights derived from data analysis.
+4. What does the client consider as a successful project outcome?
+    - The client considers a successful project outcome to be a streamlined lending process with automated, accurate loan approval decisions, improved efficiency, minimized risks, enhanced profitability and a 80% accuracy rating.
+5. Ethical or Privacy concerns?
+    - Ethical and privacy concerns involve regulatory compliance, data privacy, mitigating model bias risks, and ensuring fairness and transparency in loan approval decisions.
+6. Does the data suggest a particular model?
+    - The type of models suggested for loan approval prediction includes machine learning algorithms such as logistic regression, decision trees, random forests.
+7. What are the model's inputs and intended outputs?
+    - The model's inputs typically include applicant attributes such as income, education, credit history, and property area.
+The intended output is the prediction of loan approval status, indicating whether a loan application should be approved or denied based on the provided inputs and historical data.
+8. What are the criteria for the performance goal of the predictions?
+ - An accuracy of at least 80%.
+9. How will the client benefit?
+    - The bank will benefit from increased operational efficiency, reduced risks, improved profitability, and enhanced customer satisfaction resulting from the implementation of the Loan Approval Prediction System.

 ## Dashboard Design

-* List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.
-* Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).
+1. The initial page outlines the project dataset and articulates the business requirements.